 Essentially, Geico acts as a middle man between customers and their partner insurers.
 You can get a quote and build your policy through Geico, but the policy will be written by a non-affiliated insurance company.
 Geico works with dozens of insurance providers for homeowners insurance, including AIG, Homesite, Liberty Mutual and Travelers.

-But customer satisfaction surveys suggest this isn’t actually a big issue.
+For the customer, there aren’t many downsides to having insurance through a non-affiliated company.
+In fact, customer satisfaction surveys suggest this isn’t a big issue.
 Geico customers are largely satisfied with the policies they receive through the partner insurers, especially when it comes to price.
 Policies purchased through Geico consistently offer affordable rates, so if this is your primary concern in purchasing home insurance, Geico is worth considering.

 Find the Best Home Insurance

 Enter your ZIP code below and be sure to click at least 2-3 companies to find the very best rate.

 |Price||Varies by location, home details, and coverage level|